-This year is a special – Hanukkah and Thanksgiving will be celebrated on the same day!
+This year is special – Hanukkah and Thanksgiving will be celebrated on the same day!
 Something else to be thankful for this Hanukkah is a new book by my dear friend, Lauren Wohl.
-The Eighth Menorah is the story of Sam and the menorah he makes at school.
+The Eighth Menorah (Albert Whitman & Company) is the story of Sam and the menorah he makes at school.
 Sam’s not sure there is a place for the new menorah at home and he comes up with a plan to find just the right place for his new menorah.

 The Eighth Menorah is a perfect picture book for young families this Hanukkah.
 Lauren Wohl has an extensive career in book publishing and I am thrilled she was available to chat about The Eighth Menorah.